Social Work Licensure Requirements in Maryland

-Before commencing, the LGSW must enter into a formal contract with her supervisor.
-She must receive 144 hours of direct face to face supervision over the course of her supervision period.
+Before commencing, the LGSW must enter into a formal contract with their supervisor.
+The candidate must receive 144 hours of direct face to face supervision over the course of the supervision period.
 Up to 72 of the supervision hours may be in a group setting with up to 6 supervisees in attendance.

 Candidates who want the non clinical license take the ASWB advanced generalist exam.
-This is the last step in the licensing process, but a social worker cannot call herself an LCSW until her license is issued.
+This is the last step in the licensing process, but a social worker cannot call themself an LCSW until the license is issued.

 LCSW-C candidates will also need to document that they have a social work degree from an accredited program.
 Additionally, they will need to document 12 semester hours of clinical coursework.
 (It is acceptable to apply up to 6 semester hours of clinical coursework taken at the BSW level toward meeting this requirement.)

-As part of the application process, the candidate will provide a resume that documents her clinical experience.
+As part of the application process, the candidate will provide a resume that documents their clinical experience.

 The LCSW-C license is contingent on passing the ASWB clinical exam.